sarthaklangde/annda/README.md

 # annda
-Contains code to support assignments from Ann and Deep Arch course.
+Contains code to support assignments from ANN and Deep Arch course.